jernejc/slither-phaser-es6/README.md

-# Slither copy made with Phase
+# Slither copy made with Phaser

-#### While playing around with Phaser, I tried to do a slither.io copy
+While playing around with Phaser, I tried to do a slither.io copy

 ## 1. Clone this repo: